Mirror symmetry for very affine hypersurfaces: Microlocalizing Bondal's correspondence

-As above, we denote by $\TT_\CC$ be a complex torus with respective character and cocharacter lattices $M$ and $M^\vee.$ Bondal's coherent-constructible correspondence is a fully faithful embedding of the category of coherent sheaves on a toric compactification $\bT$ into the category of constructible sheaves on the real torus $\TT^\vee_\RR := M \otimes \RR/\ZZ$.
-It was originally observed in \cite{B} and further developed by various authors, most notably \cite{FLTZ2, Tr, Ku}.
+Bondal \cite{B} described a fully faithful embedding of the category of coherent sheaves on $\bT_\Sigma$ into the category of constructible sheaves on the real torus $\TT^\vee_\RR := M \otimes \RR/\ZZ$.
+This was developed further in \cite{FLTZ2, FLTZ3, Tr}; in particular, the constructible sheaves in question were observed to have microsupport contained in $\LL_\Sigma$ and conjectured to generate the category of such sheaves.
+This conjecture was established in \cite{Ku}.

-In particular, it was shown in \cite{Ku} that this embedding extends to an equivalence of categories.
 We use this equivalence to prove a similarly-flavored equivalence ``at infinity", \emph{i.e.}, an equivalence between the category of coherent sheaves on the toric boundary and the category of wrapped microlocal sheaves away from the zero section.

 \emph{Categories and conventions} --- We work with dg categories over a fixed ground ring $k$.
 This theory can be set up either directly \cite{Kel-deriving, Kel-survey, Dr} or by specializing the theory of stable $(\infty, 1)$-categories of \cite{Lur-topos, Lur-algebra} as in \cite[I.1.10]{GR}.